FBerding/aifeducation/README.md

 This package allows all supported models based either on ‘PyTorch’ or ‘tensorflow’, providing a high level of flexibility.
-Even pre-trained models can be used with both frameworks.
+Even pre-trained models can be used with both frameworks in some cases.
 In general, users only have to decide which framework they would like to use when starting a new session.

-At the moment, using ‘PyTorch’ for classifier objects requires ‘keras-core’ or ‘keras3’.
-If your system does not support these python packages you can still use classifiers with ‘tensorflow’.

 ## Classification Tasks